 Once an effective plan for restructuring has been set in motion, the next step is re-documenting the IC relationship, using state-of-the-art contractual language.

 Although there are only three factors in the ABC test and 11 factors in the Separate Business Entity test, documentation is not achieved or legally effective by reciting those factors in an agreement intended to satisfy the ABC and/or Separate Business Entity tests.
-Typically, well over 48 IC factors are addressed in drafting the IC or separate business entity agreement, using the 48 Factors-Plus™ proprietary tool as a guide.
+Typically, well over 48 IC factors are addressed in drafting the IC or separate business entity agreement.

 The new documented agreement must also be consistent with and articulate the restructured relationship.
 It should also be expressed in such a manner as to be consistent with the ways in which the new relationship is implemented.
 Re-documentation, therefore, typically requires a considerable amount of interaction between management and the attorney(s) drafting the documentation.
 This interactive process not only ensures that the documentation is consistent with the structure, but facilitates a refinement of the restructured relationship and anticipates the final step: re-implementation.